flatironinstitute/deepblast/README.md

 # Getting started

-We have 3 command line scripts available, namely `deepblast-train`, `deepblast-eval` and `deepblast-search`.
+We have 2 command line scripts available, namely `deepblast-train` and `deepblast-eval`.

 ## Pretraining